 Operating according to my "it's your problem and your sanctuary plan" we spent almost no time surveying at the sanctuary itself.
 Whenever we wanted to go see the clams I went to the District officer and asked his permission.
 At one point I suggested perhaps they might operate a little tourism business, setting up an underwater trail through the giant clam sanctuaries, perhaps with a village guide.
 I was quite surprised at the reaction.
 Nobody went into the sanctuary.
 It was not for tourism.
 It was for the giant clams.
 The villagers did not even want tourists to know where it was and discouraged people from cruising yachts from entering the area.
 The only sign - on shore - said simply, "No Anchoring North of the Wharf.
 By order of the Police."

-We did not stay in Tonga.
-We came every year, spent two to three months or so surveying the wild stocks looking for recruitment, then left the sanctuary in the capable hands of the villagers.
+Also according to plan, we did not stay in Tonga.
+We came every year, spent two to three months surveying the wild stocks looking for recruitment, then left the sanctuary in the capable hands of the villagers.
 I'll admit when we came back after an absence of 9 months to find the clams still safe, it was a great pleasure and relief.

 There is little doubt sanctuaries work as they should for some plants and animals.
 Bird sanctuaries, for example, protect important nesting sites.
 If people leave the nesting birds alone, the population of birds will increase.
 But what about marine animals, like giant clams, with young that go through a free-swimming larval stage?
 The swimming stage might drift off with the ocean currents and settle on reefs far away - or perhaps sink at sea and die.